 The area is adorned with boulders and rocky topped summits.
 Part of the reason for this stems from past rock slides at Slide Mountain

 There are multiple rocky viewpoints from both of these summits, where there are great close up views of the higher mountains on the east side of Lake Tahoe.
 These mountains rise up less than a mile away, just across the valley.

 The access road to Forest Service land is off Franktown Road in the Washoe Valley.
-To get there from Reno, take 395 South to Bowers Mansion Road (429), on your right.
+To get there from Reno, take 395 South and take the exit to Davis Creek Park, which heads south onto Bowers Mansion Road (429).
 Head south for 2.8 miles and then turn right on Franktown Road (877).
-The road is on the right about 1.3 miles south on 877.
+There are essentially two access roads.
+The direct one is on the right about 1.3 miles south on 877.
 It is very hard to spot.
 It is about ¼ mile south of J S Bar Ranch Road, which is also on the right.

-Route InformationThe road starts at about 5180’.
+Little Valley Road starts at about 5180’.
 Head up the road, which becomes Little Valley Road, a Forest Service Road.
 There are several steep sections along the approach.
 Views are excellent.
 After about 2 1/2 miles up the road, it crests, and starts to descend.
 Before the descent, head through the woods to the left and scramble up the back side of Point 7015.
 It is pretty steep, with class 2 scrambling.